-4 electronic online tests with randomised coefficients will be set during the semester.
+4 electronic online tests with randomised questions will be set during the semester, in total worth 40% of the final mark.
 There will be an opportunity to practice similar exercises before attempting each test.
 Each test is an individual piece of coursework.